 Famous dialogue of movie is : " You find out life's this game of inches, so is football.
 Because in either game, life or football, the margin for error is so small.
 I mean, one half a step too late or too early and you don't quite make it.
 One half second too slow, too fast and you don't quite catch it."

 The Goods: Live Hard, Sell Hard

 The 2008 financial crisis was an eye opener for the entire world, and Margin Call is set against the same.
+This movie is written and directed by J. C. Chandor.
 An investment bank’s decisions over a 24 period highlight how sound reasoning and logical ability can mitigate even the most adverse situation.

 By no means is this some kind of definite list, the catalogues’ endless.

-If you know any other inspiring movies for entrepreneurs please comment down below!
+If you know any other inspiring startup movies for entrepreneurs like The Founder, please comment down below!